-What ping is
+What ping is in gaming?

 Ping is the round-trip time for your device’s data to reach a server and come back—measured in milliseconds.
 Lower is better; under ~50 ms feels snappy, while 150–200+ ms can be painful in twitch shooters and competitive titles.
 If you want how to lower ping results that stick, start by understanding the factors that push latency up: distance to servers, Wi-Fi interference, overloaded home networks, background processes, and occasionally ISP policies.